galaxyproject/galaxy-hub/src/ftp-upload/index.md

 To get started using FTP with Galaxy, you'll need to have registered a regular Galaxy account.
 Once registered, you can initiate an FTP connection in your preferred FTP client.
 Please see the [comparison](https://en.wikipedia.org/wiki/Comparison_of_FTP_client_software) of available FTP clients.

-## Upload from client
+## Upload using a client

-In this example I'm using FileZilla for MacOS.
+In this example, FileZilla for MacOS is used.
 Point your client to the FTP server hostname provided in the upload modal window (`usegalaxy.org` for Galaxy Main).
 ![FTP client connection details](ftp-connect.png)

 <div class="alert alert-warning" role="alert">